What is epiglottitis?

 A high-pitched sound that is usually noted as the child breathes in (stridor)

 As the disease gets worse, the following symptoms may appear:

 The child keeps his or her mouth open

 How is epiglottitis diagnosed?

 Epiglottitis is an emergency.
-The main concern with suspected epiglottitis is to make sure the child is able to breathe.
-The child will likely be hospitalized so that breathing can be managed.
-Once breathing is established, the doctor will visualize the airway.
+The main concern with suspected epiglottitis is to make sure your child is able to breathe.
+Your child will likely be hospitalized so that breathing can be managed.
+Once breathing is established, your child’s healthcare provider will visualize the airway.
 Usually this is enough to confirm epiglottitis.
 In some cases, a laryngoscopy or X-ray may be done.

 How is epiglottitis treated?

 The treatment for epiglottitis requires immediate emergency care to prevent complete blockage of the airway.
 Epiglottitis progresses rapidly.
 A breathing tube will be put in place right away and the child's airway will be closely monitored.
 If needed, the child's breathing will be assisted with machines.